thadler/LazyLuna/README.md

 As described in the paper, a first user experience with Lazy Luna can be realized by comparing a neural network's segmentations of the EMIDEC image dataset to EMIDEC's gold standard contours.

+1. Install an environment for Lazy Luna
+⋅⋅1.
+Install Lazy Luna
+⋅⋅2.
+Install LL's requirements
-1. Download the EMIDEC Dataset from [here](http://emidec.com/dataset) ⋅⋅1.
+2. Download the EMIDEC Dataset from [here](http://emidec.com/dataset) ⋅⋅1.
 Unzip the dataset into a folder as in figure below
 2. The annotations for the undertrained neural network are automatically downloaded with Lazy Luna's code in the subfolder /docs.
 ⋅⋅1.
 Unzip them into the directory as below